-Level 2: Pupil passport, monitoring register
+Level 2: Pupil passport, Monitoring or SEN register

-The Learning Support Department is notified of pupils of concern, and will analyse their level of need, through observations and assessment data.
+The Learning Support Department is notified of pupils of concern, and will analyse their level of need, through observations, external reports and assessment data.
 A pupil passport will be given with tailored strategies and techniques for the pupil and staff to follow to support their learning needs.
-Some pupils may attend group sessions on a regular basis for targeted sessions on a particular skill.In Years 10 and 11 a pupil may also have a timetabled Study Skills session.
+Some pupils may attend group sessions on a regular basis for targeted sessions on a particular skill.
+In Years 10 and 11 a pupil may also have a timetabled Study Skills or Independent learning session.